kolypto/py-good/README.rst

 the corresponding values.
 It leverages the full flexibility of Python, allowing you to match values, types, data structures and much more.

-When a schema is created, it's compiled into a callable function which does the validation, hence it does not need to analyze the schema every time.
+When a schema is created, it’s compiled into a callable function which does the validation, hence it does not need to analyze the schema every time.